-Using ePay with Buildium allows tenants to pay you electronically by EFT, debit and credit card, and allows you to pay your bills electronically.
-Plus, ePay will cut out 70% of the time you used to spend on processing payments.
+Using ePay with Buildium allows residents to pay you electronically by ACH, debit and credit card, and allows you to pay your bills electronically.
+Using ePay fully integrates your payments with your accounting within buildium, meaning every transaction is recorded and accounted for automatically, and eliminating the need to manually process payments creating huge time savings. ePay will cut out 70% of the time you used to spend on processing cash and check payments.

 Before you apply for ePay, there are a few things you should know about the process.